anoopkanyan/android-auto-clicker/README.md

 # Auto-Clicker and Screen-Capturer

 It is a program made to experiment with Android's adb commands.
+You can check out more about this [autoclcicker](https://www.autoclicker.co/) here.

 ## Purpose
 The intention of the app is to create a helper for my mom to use a company app more easily, by doing the monitoring and clicking by the app, instead of human, hoping that the app will run faster than human nerve system (~200 ms).
 However, certain commands that do the core functions are too slow (~3000 ms for screen capture and ~600 ms for clicking).
 So the project is abandoned due to this performance issue.

 ## Mechanism
 The mechanism of the program is as follows: